tfrego/adagrams/README.md

 | L : 4  | Y : 2 |
 | M : 2  | Z : 1 |

-There is no requirement for the program to change this letter pool over time.
-Imagine that every time this method is called, it is a new letter pool every time.
+**Note:** Making sure that the drawn letters match the rules of the letter pool can be straightforward or very difficult, depending on how you build the data structure for the letter pool.
+It is worth spending some time with your partner to think carefully about this.

 ### Wave 2

-Implement the following method in the file `adagrams.rb`:

-- `uses_available_letters? input, letter_bank`
-  - This method should check if the input word only uses characters that are contained within the passed in letter bank.
-Essentially, this method checks if the word is, indeed, an anagram of some or all of the given letters
+Next, we need a way to check if an input word (a word a player submits) only uses characters that are contained within a hand of drawn letters, or letter bank.
+Essentially, we need a way to check if the word is, indeed, an anagram of some or all of the given letters.

+To do so, add a method called `uses_available_letters?` in `adagrams.rb`.
+This method should have the following properties:

 - Has two parameters:
    - `input`, the first parameter, describes some input word, and is a string
-     - `letter_bank`, the second parameter, describes an array of drawn letters.
+   - `letter_bank`, the second parameter, describes an array of drawn letters in a hand.
 You can expect this to be an array of ten strings, with each string representing a letter
 - Returns either `true` or `false`
 - Returns `true` if every letter in the `input` word is available (in the right quantities) in the `letter_bank`
 - Returns `false` if not; if there is a letter in `input` that is not present in the `letter_bank` or has too much of compared to the `letter_bank`

 ### Wave 3

-Implement the following method:

-- `score_word word`
-  - This method returns the score of a given word as defined by the Adagrams game
+We want a method that returns the score of a given word as defined by the Adagrams game.

+Name this method `score_word` in `adagrams.rb`.
+This method should have the following properties:

 - Has one parameter: `word`, which is a string of characters
 - Returns an integer representing the number of points
 - Each letter within `word` has a point value.
 The number of points of each letter is summed up to represent the total score of `word`
 - Each letter's point value is described in the table below
 - If the length of the word is 7, 8, 9, or 10, then the word gets an additional 8 points

 #### Score chart